 What States Have Home Owners Associations

-Home Owners Associations are very popular through out the country.
-Many home owners associations have very little involvement is the running or requirements set forth in the guidelines.
-Example may be a HOA that was formed in a single home community with no common improvements strictly to maintain the common area deeded to the development.
+Home Owners Associations are very popular throughout the country.
+Many homeowners associations have very little involvement in the running or requirements set forth in the guidelines.
+An example may be an HOA that was formed in a single home community with no common improvements strictly to maintain the common area deeded to the development.
 They only take care of the landscaping of the front entrance and land set aside as a buffer that is not allowed to be built on.

 Florida Leading the HOA Trend

-Florida is one of the states that has the most HOA out of all states.
+Florida is one of the states that have the most HOA out of all states.
 South Florida has the highest concentration of condos and homes communities.
-When it comes to Miami and Miami-Dade county it is very easy to see why that number is so high.
+When it comes to Miami and Miami-Dade County it is very easy to see why that number is so high.
 Living in condo association is a way of life here in South Florida.
-With such a dense amount of high rise buildings and the amount of people moving to Florida annually it is just what it is.
+With such a dense amount of high rise buildings and the number of people moving to Florida annually it is just what it is.

 And that is not a bad thing!
-The area that I in particular work in and live is almost 100% has some form of association.
-By the way my name is Leonard Woshczyn, I am a local Realtor here is Sunny Isles Beach Florida.
+The area that I in particular work in and live, is almost 100% has some form of association.
+By the way, my name is Leonard Woshczyn, I am a local Realtor here in Sunny Isles Beach Florida.
 Living in Sunny Isles is wonderful, the City has so much to offer.
-At only about 2 mile stretch barrier island, Sunny Isles has everything one would want or need, all within a walking or a short drive.
+At only about 2-mile stretch barrier island, Sunny Isles has everything one would want or need, all within a walking or a short drive.
 Sunny Isles Beach is an island just south of Fort Lauderdale Airport.
 So it is easy to get here!

-Other popular cities around North Miami include Bal Harbour, Hallandale Beach, Hollywood Beach, Surfside and Aventura.
-This area is a very popular destination as vacation and full time residence.
-It is well developed if that is what you like, close proximity to Miami and Fort Lauderdale, so what ever one would need we have it.
+Other popular cities around North Miami include Bal Harbour, Hallandale Beach, Hollywood Beach, Surfside, and Aventura.
+This area is a very popular destination for vacation and full-time residence.
+It is well developed if that is what you like, close proximity to Miami and Fort Lauderdale, so whatever one would need we have it.